UsuarioDiez/RemateAhora/README.md

-Main single page created as suggestion for an incoming project, only HTML and CSS.
+Main single page created as suggestion for an incoming project of a local company where I was working back then, only HTML and CSS.

-Request from the administrative staff of the pawn shop where I was working at the time as branch manager.
+Request from the administrative staff, as a brainstorm.

 The final page: https://remateahora.com/